chasesimard/ResearcherAssist/README.md

+Absolutely — here’s a polished, recruiter-ready README.md for your GitHub repo:

+⸻

+✅ Full Copy-Paste README.md

 # 📚 ResearcherAssist

 AI-powered assistant for academic papers.
 Upload a PDF, ask deep questions, and get accurate answers — powered by LangChain, OpenAI, Supabase, Flask, and React.